Living in Dubai

 The majority of goods in Dubai are imported from the country of manufacture, so expect to pay 20 to 50 percent more for goods that you would normally find on the grocery shelves of your home country, to offset the small amount of Dubai import duty that is levied on these goods.

 As for household costs, water, electricity, household gas, household fuels, residential taxes on house/flat mortgage, house/flat rental, and local property taxes, these are more expensive than other cities, ranking 33 out of 300 in the cost of living index.
-The average utilities for water and power per month per person are Dh.100 to Dh.500.

 Though duty-free, the costs of clothing and footwear including business suits, casual clothing, children clothing, hats, evening wear, inner wear and accessories is comparatively expensive, ranking 11 out of 300 in the cost of living index.
 Dubai is a modern city; expect to find a wide range of fashions and accessories including Western styles.